ScottMaclure/bcass/README.md

-# BC - Senior FE Assignment
+# Senior FE Assignment

+## Overview

-The following project is my submission for the BC FE assignment.
+The following repo is an implementation of a Senior Frontend Engineer assignment.

+See docs/install.md for instructions on getting everything set up.

 See docs/todo.md for a todo list.